-The Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
-The committee comprise of various members with extensive financial expertise.
+The Audit and Risk Committee oversees the Company's financial and assurance reporting process on behalf of the Board of Directors.
+The Committee comprise of various members with extensive financial expertise.
 The Company's management has the primary responsibility for the financial statements, for maintaining effective internal control over financial reporting, and for assessing the effectiveness of internal control over financial reporting.
-In fulfilling its oversight responsibilities, the committee reviewed and discussed the audited consolidated and separate financial statements and the related schedules in the Annual Report with Company management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
+In fulfilling its oversight responsibilities, the Committee reviewed and discussed the audited consolidated and separate financial statements and the related schedules in the Annual Report with Company management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.

-The committee is governed by a charter.
+The Committee is governed by a charter.
 A copy of the charter is available at the Company's registered office.
-The charter was last amended effective 12 June 2019.
-The committee held two meetings during the 2021 financial year.
-The committee is comprised of three directors.
+During the period the Audit Committee was reconstituted as the Audit and Risk Committee.
+The revised charter was adopted on 26 November 2021.
+The Committee held four meetings during the 15 months ended 30 June 2022.
+The Committee is comprised of three directors.
 The Chairperson is an independent non-executive director.

-The meetings of the committee are designed to facilitate and encourage communication among the committee, the Company, the Company's internal audit function and the Company's independent auditor.
-The committee discussed with the Company's internal auditors and independent auditor, the overall scope and plans for their respective audits.
+The meetings of the Committee are designed to facilitate and encourage communication among the Committee, the Company, the Company's internal audit function and the Company's independent auditor.
+The Committee discussed with the Company's internal auditors and independent auditor, the overall scope and plans for their respective audits.

-The committee meets with the internal auditors and the independent auditor, with and without management present if required, to discuss the results of their examinations, their evaluations of the Company's internal control, including internal control over financial reporting, and the overall quality of the Company's financial reporting.
+The Committee meets with the internal auditors and the independent auditor, with and without management present if required, to discuss the results of their examinations, their evaluations of the Company's internal control, including internal control over financial reporting, and the overall quality of the Company's financial reporting.

-The Audit Committee recognizes the importance of maintaining the independence of the Company's independent auditor, both in fact and appearance.
-Each year, the committee evaluates the qualifications, performance and independence of the Company's independent auditor and determines whether to re-engage the current independent auditor.
-In doing so, the Audit Committee considers the quality and efficiency of the services provided by the auditors, the auditors' capabilities and the auditors' technical expertise and knowledge of the Company's operations and industry.
+The Audit and Risk Committee recognizes the importance of maintaining the independence of the Company's independent auditor, both in fact and appearance.
+Each year, the Committee evaluates the qualifications, performance and independence of the Company's independent auditor, including audit partner rotation, and determines whether to re-engage the current independent auditor.
+In doing so, the Audit and Risk Committee considers the quality and efficiency of the services provided by the auditors, the auditors' capabilities and the auditors' technical expertise and knowledge of the Company's operations and industry.

-Based on this evaluation, the Audit Committee has retained SGA as the Company's independent auditor for 2022.
+Based on this evaluation, the Audit and Risk Committee has retained SGA as the Company's independent auditor for 2023.
 SGA has been the independent auditor for the Company since listing on the Namibia Stock Exchange in 2012.
+Rotation of audit partners occur every seven years.

-The members of the Audit Committee recommend the retention of SGA to serve as the Company's independent auditor.
-Although the Audit Committee has the sole authority to appoint the independent auditors, the Audit Committee will continue to recommend that the Board ask the shareholders, at the Annual Meeting, to ratify the appointment of the independent auditors.
+The Audit and Risk Committee will continue to recommend that the Board ask the shareholders, at the Annual Meeting, to ratify the appointment of the independent auditors.

-The committee reviewed with the independent auditor, who is responsible for expressing an opinion on the conformity of those audited consolidated and separate financial statements and related schedules with International Financial Reporting Standards, its judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the committee.
+The Committee reviewed with the independent auditor, who is responsible for expressing an opinion on the conformity of the audited consolidated and separate financial statements and related schedules with International Financial Reporting Standards, its judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Committee.

-In addition, the committee has discussed with the independent auditor their independence from Company management and the Company, and considered the compatibility of non-audit services with the independent auditor's independence.
+In addition, the Committee has discussed with the independent auditor their independence from Company management and the Company, their internal and external audit quality assurance processes, and considered the compatibility of non-audit services with the independent auditor's independence.
+The Audit and Risk Committee discussed the control assurance statement with the internal auditor.